D (New York City Subway service): Rehabilitation work

+The IND Concourse Line's express track was closed from July 2, 2022, to January 23, 2023, with D trains using the local tracks at all times.
+Effective December 15, 2024, four a.m. rush hour trains began entering service at 25th Avenue and four evening trains began terminating at Bay Parkway, instead of starting or ending at Coney Island–Stillwell Avenue.

 Route

 Service pattern

 The following table shows the lines used by the D, with shaded boxes indicating the route at the specified times:

 Stations

 For a more detailed station listing, see the articles on the lines listed above.